bruvellu/terebratalia-wnts/wnt.md

 <!--### Wnt expression is evolutionary more variable-->

-In contrast, the spatio-temporal expression of Wnt genes during the axial patterning of different animals varies considerably.
+In contrast, the spatiotemporal expression of Wnt genes during the axial patterning of different animals varies considerably.
 A comparison of the maternal load of Wnt ligands reveals that they are highly-variable, and can even differ between closely-related species (@tbl:maternal).
-A similar picture occurs in the axial patterning: the spatio-temporal expression of most Wnt genes show great variability ({@fig:comparative}A).
+A similar picture occurs in the axial patterning: the spatiotemporal expression of most Wnt genes show great variability ({@fig:comparative}A).
 For example, *wnt9* or *wnt11* are expressed at the brachiopod posterior end but at the hemichordate anterior end, in entirely different receptor contexts ({@fig:s-comparative}A).
 There are only a few Wnt-Frizzled combinations that are relatively conserved across bilaterians ({!@fig:comparative}A,B).
 This comparative data reveals that ligand exchange and their re-deployment to different tissues and different receptor contexts may have happened more often in evolution than previously thought.